sutrolabs/census-docs/destinations/google-cloud-storage.md

 ### Step 1: Create a Google Cloud Storage Connection

-Our Google Cloud connector behaves a little differently than other Census connectors.
+Our Google Cloud destination behaves a little differently than other Census destinations.
 Instead of going through an OAuth connection flow, we provide you a Google Identity address to which you grant Storage Object permissions.

 * In Census, navigate to [Destinations](https://app.getcensus.com/destinations)
 * Click the New Destination button, and select Google Cloud Storage